milanmadar/coolio-orm/README.md

 # How long should we wait between retrying a failed query
 COOLIO_ORM_RETRY_SLEEP=2

-# PostGIS: The default SRID (reading from the database will use what is in the db, not this default)
+# PostGIS: The default SRID (scaffolding from the database will use what is in the db, not this default)
 GEO_DEFAULT_SRID=4326
 ```

 ---

 ## Usage